ltonetwork/lto-wallet/README.md

 ## Build

 Run `ng build APP` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use `--configuration` to build for testnet or mainnet production env.

+* [Testnet](https://testnet-wallet.ltonetwork.com/) - `ng build wallet --configuration testnet`
+* [Mainnet](https://wallet.lto.network/) - `ng build wallet --configuration mainnet`

 ## Running unit tests